 The same goes for holidays and seasons.
 This type of content should be released at least a month or two in advance, so you’re not late to the party — you want to be the one throwing the doors open and inviting everyone in!

-Step 4 is finalizing the Blog Content Calendar, and it’s the one step that can differ from client to client.
+Step 4 is finalizing your Editorial Calendar, and it’s the one step that can differ from client to client.
 Some of our clients know exactly which topics they love most and want us to write about and we create their calendar on the spot.

 Others need some time to let the topics simmer, pick their favorites, and pencil them into the calendar.
 I completely understand, as I am definitely the creative who needs to simmer (on low-heat for at least 30 minutes).